AMERICAN WEDDINGS BLOG

-But weddings can be loud, disorienting, and distracting, especially for your pup, so it’s important to prepare properly.
+But weddings can be loud, disorienting, and distracting, especially for your cat, rabbit, or pup, so it’s important to prepare properly.

-We asked around the office, and the following tips represent the combined both pet-ownership and wedding ceremony planning experience of the staff here at AMM.
+We asked around the office, and the following tips represent the combined pet-ownership and wedding ceremony planning experience of the AMM staff.

 If your cat doesn’t come when you call her at home, she probably won’t listen to you just because it’s your big day.
 (After all, she’s not a bridesmaid.)
 That’s why it’s so important to be realistic about what to expect, and what to aim for.
 If your kitty isn’t particularly sociable or well behaved on any regular day, perhaps it’s better to just include her in the wedding photos and opt to leave her at home.

+(Or cat-person, rabbit-person, guinea-pig-person, or snake-person.)
 You want your guests to feel comfortable and relaxed, which is why it’s important to make sure that people who are afraid of certain animals, or perhaps allergic, are taken into consideration.
-That doesn’t mean your puppy should not be included, it just means that your guests should be able to know in advance so that they can avoid an aisle seat - and/or take their antihistamines for the event.
+That doesn’t mean your puppy or python shouldn't be included, it just means that your guests should know about your pet coming in advance, so that they can avoid an aisle seat - and/or take their antihistamines for the event.

-This one is pretty simple, but a quick call or email in advance can prevent absolute heartbreak - and a scramble to change the ceremony at the last minute.
-The reality is that many municipal codes restrict the access of pets to venues where food is being served, and many private venues implement their own restrictions.
-If you are determined to have a dog or cat-friendly wedding, make sure that your facility and the rental agreement allow for it.
+This one is pretty simple, but a quick call or email in advance can prevent absolute heartbreak -- and a scramble to change the ceremony at the last minute.
+The reality is that many municipal codes restrict the access of pets in venues where food is being served, and many private venues implement their own restrictions.
+If you're determined to have a dog or cat-friendly wedding, make sure that your facility and the rental agreement allow for it.

-Weddings -- especially outdoor ones in the summer -- can be long and hot affairs, so make sure your pooch is well-fed, hydrated, and generally well taken care of at all times.
-Since you’re going to be busy, well, getting married, that means you will want to arrange for a friend or family member to be responsible for pet-sitting duties.
-Remember, when the big day comes the last thing you want is to scramble for a poop bag in your wedding gown (or worse - acquire fresh scratch marks just in time for photos).
+Weddings -- especially outdoor events in the summer -- can be long and hot affairs, so make sure your pooch (or cat, or other animal friend) is well-fed, hydrated, and generally well taken care of at all times.
+Since you’re going to be busy, well, getting married, arrange for a friend or family member to be responsible for pet-sitting duties.
+Remember, when the big day comes the last thing you want is to scramble for a poop bag in your wedding gown.
+Or worse - acquire fresh scratch marks just in time for photos!

 Including pets in weddings is a growing trend, and one that we strongly support!
 Just work closely and plan ahead with your officiant, guests, and venue(s), and then enjoy your wedding day with all of the folks you love -- even the furry, four-legged ones.